iot-lab/infocom2016-demo/README.md

 $ ./exp_iotlab.py --duration 60 --nodes 10,archi=m3:at86rf231+site=grenoble --ipv6prefix 2001:660:5307:3103
 ```

-At the end of the script get the border router public ipv6 address and test the connectivity.
+The script returns the border router public ipv6 address and you can test the connectivity.
 You also can visualize
 the 6LoWPAN network topology (CoAP servers public IPv6 address) with a http request on the border router.

 ```